rafaeldsx/rafaeldsx/README.md

 - 👋 Hi, I’m @rafaeldsx
 - 👀 I’m interested in ...video games, technology and make projects to my professional growing up.
 - 🌱 I’m currently learning ...
-C language and Pseudocode.
+C language, Python, HTML, CSS and JavaScript
 - 💞️ I’m looking to collaborate on ... begginers projects to my knowloge.
 - 📫 How to reach me ...
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...

 <!---